 This popular bar gets busy after 12 so make sure to get there early and that way you are more likely to get a table.
 And once you do have one, make sure to have at least one person look after it while you order your drinks or it could disappear!

 There are two levels to this bar, and if you sit up in the gallery then you can order your drinks from the waitress which is helpful and friendly service.
 The prices are normal.

 Metro: Provenca (FGC)

 Incredible, classic, swanky bar.
-Very expensive, the kind of bar that is probably frequented by the rich and famous.
-Huge wine cellar, good cigar selection, definitely the place to go if someone else is paying!
+Expensive, the kind of bar that is probably frequented by the rich and famous.
+Large wine cellar, good cigar selection, the place to go if someone else is paying.

 Pub / Bar perfect for watching some sport, having a drink and perhaps a game of darts.
 It's large enough so you don't get the usual crush like in some of the more central pubs.
 Also there are 10 types of beer on tap and more than 18 bottled beers.